Hedgestock/pamart_a-mti-tp4/README.md

 - every seconds, one target is spawned D
 - after 5 killed targets, two are spawned every second D
 - after 15 killed targets, three are spawned D
-- whenever the player kills 3 targets without losing a life, the `scoreMultiplier` is doubled
+- whenever the player kills 3 targets without losing a life, the `scoreMultiplier` is doubled D
-- whenever the player loses one life, the `scoreMultiplier` is reset to 1
+- whenever the player loses one life, the `scoreMultiplier` is reset to 1 D

 rule: all of this must be handled from the sagas
 (e.g: you can not send events from your react components to do that).

 5. Add a way to increase difficulty by changing `TIME_INTERVAL`.
+D

 6. Make this game fun.
 No time due to finals...
 I suck at learning maths.
    (all bonii must be listed when you deliver your game to your bored teacher)